-- 1. Yearly determination of the budget for additional and ad-hoc activism grants takes place in August preceding the concerning calendar year. - The board of the Student Union (SU), together with the umbrella boards, draws up a provisional application to divide the available activism grants for additional and ad-hoc activism grants and submit it at the CPO registry before December 1st of the year concerned.
+- 1. Yearly determination of the budget for additional and ad-hoc activism grants takes place in August preceding the concerning calendar year. - 2.
+The board of the Student Union (SU), together with the umbrella boards, draws up a provisional application to divide the available activism grants for additional and ad-hoc activism grants and submit it at the CPO registry before December 1st of the year concerned.
 Eligible are: - a.
-Associations/foundations named in the basic list for activism grants FOBOS in category 1 till 3; - b.
-Organizations not named in the basic list for activism grants FOBOS, for example activities such as: - A national student championship; - A congress; - A symposium; - A festival; - A series of performances; - The foundation of an association. - 3.
-The SU will discuss the provisional application of the grants with the CPO. - 4.
+Associations/foundations named in the basic list for activism grants FOBOS in Category 1 till 3; - b.
+Organizations not named in the basic list for activism grants FOBOS, for example activities such as: - A national student championship; - A congress; - A symposium; - A festival: - A series of performances; - The foundation of an association. - The SU will discuss the provisional application of the grants with the CPO. - 4.
 The SU contacts the umbrella boards in January after the year concerned, to discuss whether or not the activities mentioned in the provisional application have complied with the criteria and will give the CPO substantiated information in the exceptional case when activities are replaced by other activities.
-The definite application will be submitted at the CPO in January after the year concerned.